 At Clemenceau Medical Center we strive to keep people healthy and improve their quality of life.
 Here you will find general and useful information to help you become a more informed patient about the medical care you receive before, during and following medical or surgical procedures..

 We believe every patient should benefit from knowing beforehand what to expect and be actively involved in his own care.
 This section complements the health education you are receiving from your health care providers.
 Your physician should always be your primary resource for health education.
 Information at the Patient Education should not be construed as personal medical advice.

-For information not found on these pages submit your request.
-Please clearly state your name, address and the specific type of health information you are looking to find.
+For more information, please click on the specialty of interest to find the related information.
+If not found on these pages, please send an email with your request to firstname.lastname@example.org and clearly state your name, address and the specific type of health information you are looking to find.